 If you must use paper to wrap gifts, use brown paper.
 It can be easily recycled either at home or at a recycling centre – but make sure to remove the plastic tape first!
 Brown paper can be purchased from your local craft store or post office.
 Personalise it with reusable ribbons and bows to add a special touch or get crafty with chalk pens and paint!

 Newspaper is a wonderful option for gift wrap for a number of reasons; it’s recyclable, it’s an item that many receive for free/cheap and can look chic and stylish under the tree.
 Why not give it a go this year?

 These boxes are a quick, easy way to dress up a gift.
 They can be made to suit different size presents and include a lid as well.
-Find detailed instructions here.
+Find detailed instructions on how to make a gift box here.